-In story I wrote in 1999 for the Australian Information Age magazine I asked analysts what they saw as key issues facing companies in the first years of the new millennium.
+A story I wrote for the Australian Information Age magazine in 1999 asked analysts what they saw as key issues facing companies in the first years of the new millennium.

-We could have spilt chicken entrails all over the editorial office.
-Instead, much to the relief of our publisher, we asked four groups of analysts to peer over the horizon and highlight the ten most important technology trends for the year 2000.
+We asked four groups of analysts to peer over the horizon and highlight the ten most important technology trends for the year 2000.

 Our panel of seers includes Chris Morris of the Gartner Group and Graham Penn of IDC Research.
 Both men have drawn on work by others in their respective organizations.
 The Meta Group provided a comprehensive list of predicted trends drawing on company-wide research.
 Internet commerce specialist Marc Phillips of APT Strategies draws on his own research and the work he does with his partners at Jupiter Communications.

 Not surprisingly the analysts agree on many of next year’s expected trends.
 Even though they may label the trends differently.
 For example, Penn and Morris placed the move to GST high on their respective lists – first and fourth.
 Storage is on three of the lists and eBusiness, in its many guises, appears many times.
 The skills shortage and changes to the shape of the IT industry both appear on two lists.